Bad CSS in JS

 The academic vs the builder

-An article, posted more than 6 years ago filed in bazaar, cathedral, open source, architecture, web, w3c, standards, css, xhtml & pragmatic.
+An article, posted about 7 years ago filed in bazaar, cathedral, open source, architecture, web, w3c, standards, css, xhtml & pragmatic.

 “dichotomies make it easier.”